BarbyKelly/project-5/README.md

 # Acknowledgements

+- Developer is grateful for any guidance and support provided by her closest people;
+  her mentor Lauren-Nicole Popich;
-- Developer is grateful for any guidance and support provided by her family and friends; mentor Lauren-Nicole Popich; Student Care, especially Kim, facilitator Kay Welfare, tutors, Slack members, chatGPT, and online content creators.
+  Code Institute for the opportunity and their Student Care, especially Kim and Nikki, facilitator Kay Welfare, tutors, Slack members, and online content creators.

 - Special thank you to developer's daughters Aoife and Ciara, for allowing their beautiful art to be part of this e-commerce project, for creating a unique Logo based on Developer's ideas for the project, and Aoife's vision for the logo.
   Great team effort.
-And for asking Developer to increase prices for their Art.

 - Developer understands the importance of hiding Secret Keys.
 Mentor Lauren-Nicole Popich suggested to mention in README, that the secret key was visible at the start of the project, as the developer was following the steps from Boutique Ado walk-through, where Secret key was hidden at a later stage.
   Developer changed the key asap and hid it, as advised by her mentor.

+- Special thanks to ChatGPT, for helping Developer near the end of the project.
+Developer learned a lot through the process and it was great to have faster access to what works with Bootstrap4.

 [Back to Contents](#contents)